Scarborough Athletic F.C.

 Scarborough Athletic Football Club is an association football club based in Scarborough, North Yorkshire, England.
+The club currently play in the National League North, the sixth level of the English football league system.

 The club was formed on 25 June 2007 as a phoenix club following the winding up of Scarborough Football Club.
-After spending their first ten seasons groundsharing at Bridlington Town, the club moved into a new stadium, Flamingo Land Stadium in Scarborough in July 2017.
-The club currently play in the National League North, the sixth tier of English football.
+After spending their first ten seasons groundsharing at Queensgate, Bridlington Town, the club moved into a new stadium, Flamingo Land Stadium in Scarborough in July 2017.
+In 2025, it was confirmed that the club would again be groundsharing with Bridlington Town after the 3G pitch at the Flamingo Land Stadium had serious structural issues and that the work needed was not going to be complete in time to start the new 2025-26 season.
+The agreement will see Scarborough Athletic play the full 2025-26 season away from Scarborough.

 Background

 A covenant existed on the McCain Stadium that restricted its use only to sporting activities.
 Scarborough failed to convince the Scarborough Borough Council that its proposals to sell the McCain Stadium to a housing developer would raise enough money to pay off the debts and build a new ground.
 Scarborough were wound up in the High Court with debts of £2.5 million on 20 June 2007, ending its 128-year existence as a club.
 The Seadog Trust (a supporters' trust established in 2006) then formed Scarborough Athletic to carry forward the spirit of the former club.